Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Talking with Chirag Mehta, TNM Director of Operations:

-I see more concern lately from our clients about rising interest rates and higher prices all around — worrying about the effects on their home affordability and monthly budgets.
+Our clients are concerned about coping with higher interest rates and higher costs (such as city property taxes) — worried about the effects on their home affordability and monthly budgets.

-Want to get ahead of rising rates to save more?
+Want to beat higher rates to save more?
 Or really need some extra budget room?

 That budget 'relief' can look different for every client: